Got The D?

 - High-pitched cries

-Mothers should be careful to what they eat… breast milk can easily pass G6PDd triggers to baby.
+Mothers should be careful about what they eat; breast milk can easily pass G6PDd triggers to the baby.

 - Asian Herbs click here

-- Synthetic(Aniline) Food dyes often found in processed foods
+- Synthetic(Aniline) Food dyes are often found in processed foods

 This list may not be complete…